Post: 9 AI Strategies for Flight Risk Prediction and Talent Retention in 2026

 • Core signal categories: Performance trajectory (acceleration or decline), project engagement rate, absenteeism frequency changes, internal communication sentiment, training participation, compensation positioning relative to market benchmarks, and tenure versus promotion rate.

 • Why correlation matters: One declined training invitation means nothing.
-Declined training + reduced project contribution + two unplanned absences in the same month is a pattern the model can weight meaningfully.
+Declined training combined with reduced project contribution and two unplanned absences in the same month is a pattern the model weights meaningfully.

-• Score calibration: Risk scores should be expressed as probability ranges, not binary flags.
+• Score calibration: Risk scores expressed as probability ranges outperform binary flags.
 “High risk” versus “low risk” discards nuance that determines what intervention is appropriate.

 Verdict: A correlated multi-signal model cuts false positives dramatically compared to single-trigger alerts and gives managers actionable context — not just a warning light.